arunit9/file-process-application/README.md

 The project can be cloned or downloaded from https://github.com/arunit9/file-process-application.git

-Open a terminal inside the parent directory.
+Open a terminal inside the file-process-application directory.
 The project_build.sh is located here.
 This file will build docker images and run docker containers for the file-process (SpringBoot REST API), MySQL database and the file-process-web (Angular).

 **NOTE: This script contains docker commands, hence you may have to sudo su**